wallysonlima/mycompiler/README.md

 # mycompiler

-<h3>It is a compiler that do the analyse lexic and sintatic of the programs in the language LALG. </h3>
+<h3>It is a compiler that do the analyse lexic, sintatic and semantic of the programs in the language LALG. </h3>
+<h3>Also build the intermediate code</h3>
 <h3>Technologies used</h3>

 <ul>